-12. Current AML Developments
+11. Current AML Developments

 Currently work is in progress to develop a new generation of AML product specifications.
 This reflects wider developments and the limitations of the current specifications.
-Importantly the new standards being developed should be more flexible and aligned to COTS software and delivery via Web Services.
-This work is conducted by the DMGEM Technical Panel within the GMWG and in liaison with DGIWG, the IHO and other bodies.
+Importantly the new standards being developed should be more flexible and work in harmony with Commercial off-the-Shelf (COTS) software and enable delivery via Web Services.
+This work is conducted by the GMWG Technical Panel within the GMWG and in liaison with DGIWG, the IHO and other bodies.

-12.1 Wider developments
+11.1.
+Wider developments

-Reflecting developments in geospatial technologies such as Web Services various activities within civil and military standards bodies are underway to develop contemporary standards for geospatial information largely building on the ISO TC211 19100 series of standards.
+Reflecting developments in geospatial technologies such as Web Services, various activities within civil and military standards bodies are underway to develop contemporary standards for geospatial information largely building on the ISO TC211 19100 series of standards.
 These follow the shift from traditional products towards vector data and delivery via web services.
+Additionally, based on lessons learned from direct application of current AML product specifications, next generation AML product specifications should shift from a data type to mission-specific focus.

 These developments include those within the IHO, developing the S-100 standard to provide a contemporary and flexible framework for hydrographic information.
 The Open Geospatial Consortium (OGC) develops and drives standards which geo enable the web.
-Within NATO the NATO Geospatial Information Framework or NGIF has been published and is being further developed to realise NATO geospatial policy using these new standards.
+Within NATO, the NATO Geospatial Information Framework or NGIF has been published and is being further developed to realise NATO geospatial policy using these new standards.